tlinkin/Ortho4XP/README.md

 * Fixed zones being saved to tile configuration that were outside of the tile location.
 * Fixed a bug where symlinks weren't automatically deleted if you used the Erased cached data - Tile (whole) option.
 * Fixed a bug if you created zones on a tile then clicked "Apply" (which no longer exists as a button) before saving the tile config, it would delete your zones.
+* Fix Viewfinderpanorama elevation source for certain regions of the world.
 * Corrected a few typos in setting descriptions.